-Public Access Counselor (PAC) - An attorney in the Attorney General's Office who works to ensure compliance with OMA and the Illinois Freedom of Information Act (FOIA).
-The Public Access Counselor is a part of the Public Access Bureau in the Attorney General's Office, which includes attorneys and professional support staff members working to respond to OMA and FOIA issues raised by the public and government officials.
-Working under the direction of the Attorney General, the PAC has the authority to determine whether a public body has violated the Open Meetings Act.
+Public Access Counselor (PAC) - An attorney in the Attorney General's Office who works to ensure compliance with OMA and FOIA.
+The PAC is a part of the Public Access Bureau in the Attorney General's Office, which includes attorneys and professional support staff members working to respond to OMA and FOIA issues raised by the public and government officials.
+Working under the direction of the Attorney General, the PAC has the authority to determine whether a public body has violated OMA.
 The PAC also has the authority to review requests for documents under FOIA and determine whether those documents should have been disclosed.
-As part of this Public Access work, the Attorney General has subpoena power, may issue advisory opinions to guide public bodies, may issue binding opinions in OMA and FOIA disputes and may sue to enforce binding opinions.
+As part of this public access work, the Attorney General has subpoena power, may issue advisory opinions to guide public bodies, may issue binding opinions in OMA and FOIA disputes and may sue to enforce binding opinions.

-Public Body - The Open Meetings Act defines "public body" to include "all legislative, executive, administrative or advisory bodies of the State, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees or commissions of this State, and any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees which are supported in whole or in part by tax revenue, or which expend tax revenue, except the General Assembly and committees or commissions thereof."
+Public Body - OMA defines "public body" to include "all legislative, executive, administrative or advisory bodies of the State, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees or commissions of this State, and any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees which are supported in whole or in part by tax revenue, or which expend tax revenue, except the General Assembly and committees or commissions thereof."